 Here are descriptions of five women who broke the glass ceiling and gained a measure of success, if temporarily, in organized crime.
 Since we consider “organized crime” to be multi-layered, structural criminal organizations, smaller teams of bandits from the 1930s “Gangster Era” are not included.
 As a result, we did not consider such recognized female offenders as Bonnie Parker of the Barrow gang and Ma Barker of the Barker crew for this list.

-Virginia colored her hair different shades during the Flamingo’s several opening nights starting on December 26, 1946.
+Hill colored her hair different shades during the Flamingo’s several opening nights starting on December 26, 1946.
 However, most of the hotel rooms were not ready for guests, and the casino lost so much to gamblers that Siegel had to close it down for a while.

 According to the most prominent theory, Siegel’s East Coast Mob backers concluded they had to eliminate him permanently, even as the Flamingo performed better in 1947.
-Syndicate representatives told Virginia to tell Siegel she had to travel to Paris to shop for wine for the Flamingo.
+Syndicate representatives told Hill to tell Siegel she had to travel to Paris to shop for wine for the Flamingo.
 That June, Siegel was shot and killed as he sat in their rented house in Beverly Hills.
 She heard about it from a guest at a party in Paris.
-Hill would not know it yet, but Siegel’s demise, and its subsequent publicity, reduced her usefulness to the Mob and start her decline.
+Hill would not know it yet, but Siegel’s demise, and its subsequent publicity, reduced her usefulness to the Mob and led to her decline.